 Stub Shaft See Tube Shaft.
 Tang A nib of metal found on half round end yoke and/or flange yoke style cross holes, used to locate a bearing cup assembly.
 T-Flange A companion flange and flange yoke design, which has a serrated flange face.
 Found most often in European applications.
 T-Type Flange See T-Flange.
 Thrust Washer A washer found in the bottom of a bearing cup assembly that reduces needle roller friction and bearing heat, and guards against end galling on the journal cross trunnions.
 Tube The tubular connecting member of a driveshaft.
 Pipe or piping is not an equivalent.
 Tubing See Tube.
 Tube O.D.
-The outside diameter (0.D.) of a tube.
+The outside diameter (O.D.) of a tube.
 Tube Yoke An inboard yoke with a piloting hub for attachment to a tube or spline sleeve.
 Tube Shaft A machined element consisting of spline teeth and a piloting hub that attaches to the tube of a driveshaft assembly.
 Trunnion(s) Any of four projecting journals of a cross.
 Universal Joint A mechanical device that can transmit torque and/or rotary motion from one shaft to another at fixed or varying angles of intersection of the shaft axes.
 Usually consisting of a journal cross, grease zerk (nipple) fitting, and four bearing cup assemblies.
 U-Joint See Universal Joint.
 Welch Plug A plug in the slip yoke face that seals off one end of the spline opening.
 Also known as a slip yoke plug.
 Weld Yoke See Tube Yoke.
 Yoke Lug Ear Cross Hole See Cross Hole.
 Yoke Shaft A slip member yoke with a male machined spline used for axial movement.

-Copyright Dana Corporation, 2004.

-DANA CORPORATION hereby grants its customers, vendors, or distributors permission to freely copy, reproduce and/or distribute this document in printed format.
-THIS INFORMATION IS NOT INTENDED FOR SALE OR RE-SALE, AND THIS NOTICE MUST REMAIN ON ALL COPIES.
-For additional information visit our websites at www.roadranger.com and www2.dana.com/expert.
+Copyright Eaton and Dana Corporation, 2007.
+EATON AND DANA CORPORA TION hereby grants its customer s, vendor s, or distributor s permission to freely copy, reproduce and/or distribute this document in printed format.
+It may be copied only in its entirety without any changes or modifications.
+THIS INFORMATION IS NOT INTENDED FOR SALE OR RESALE, AND THIS NOTICE MUST REMAIN ON ALL COPIES.